NoClassDefFoundError are common, well known exceptions:

 Case 3: The Missing Class Belongs to a Global Library

 In this case, you can configure Liferay Portal so the OSGi system module exports the missing class’s package.
 Then your module can import it.
 You should NOT, however, undertake this lightly.
 If Liferay intended to make a global library available for use by developers, the system module would already export this library!
-Still, if you must access a global library that’s not currently exported and can’t think of any other solution, you can consider adding the required package for export by the system module.
-There are two ways to do this:
+Proceed only if you have no other solution, and watch out for unintended consequences.
+There are two ways to export the package:

 portal-ext.propertiesfile, use the property